pranjalnadhani/user-forum-frontend/README.md

 Built using Vite, React, JavaScript, and SWC for rapid development and compilation.
 It features user authentication, post interactions, and content management, ensuring a dynamic and engaging user experience.

+Warning: This is a work in progress, not all of the features are in a complete working stage.

 ## Features

 - User Authentication (Login/Registration)